trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 </figure>

-While the bird’s skin was tanning, Christin Scheinpflug prepared the artificial body to which the study skin would later be attached, crafting it out of wood wool, a natural material long used in this process.
-She compressed and wrapped the wood wool tightly using cotton thread, allowing a solid artificial body shape to take form, over which she would later pull the tanned skin, to keep it from folding on itself and give it shape.
+While the bird’s skin was tanning, Christin Scheinpflug prepared the artificial body to which the study skin would later be attached, crafting it out of wood wool, a natural material.
+She compressed and wrapped the wood wool tightly using cotton thread, allowing a solid shape to take form.
+She would later be able to pull the tanned skin over this body.

 <figure>